 1 Revenue Requirement: Calculate the revenue needed to operate the business successfully in the future.

-2 Cost of Service Study: Identify the portion each rate class is responsible for in the suggested revenue requirement.
+2 Cost-of-Service Study: Identify the portion each rate class is responsible for in the suggested revenue requirement.

 3 Rate Design: Design rates so that revenue is collected fairly in each rate class, while also meeting any other goals identified by the board.